fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 	Being one of the suggested OWASP's top 10 most critical web application security risks for 2017, I can't stress enough how important it is for developers to follow standard security procedures and policies.
 The API could've been hardened further by doing two things:

 	1. Restrict access to the API by only allowing specific computers/IP address to use it.
+You can use [iptables](https://www.garron.me/en/bits/iptables-open-port-for-specific-ip.html) or [firewalld](https://major.io/2014/11/24/trust-ip-address-firewallds-rich-rules/).

 	2. Implement proper authorization to the API, to prevent unauthenticated attempts to abuse the API and create Docker images/containers.
+Refer to the [documentation](https://docs.docker.com/engine/api/v1.30/#section/Authentication) for further details.

 - **SSH Root Login**

-	You should never allow SSH root login, period
+	You should never allow SSH root login, period.
+In `/etc/ssh/sshd_config`, set `PermitRootLogin yes` to `PermitRootLogin no`.

 - **Insufficient OS Protection**